return42/sphkerneldoc/doc/books/kernel-doc-HOWTO/kernel-doc-directive.rst

     ``no_header``
         Do not output DOC: section's title.
-Usefull, if the surrounding context already has a heading , and the DOC: section title is only used as an identifier.
+Usefull, if the surrounding context already has a heading, and the DOC: section title is only used as an identifier.
+Take in mind, that this option will not supress any native reST heading markup in the comment (:ref:`reST-section-structure`).

 ``export``
     Inserts the documentation of function, struct or whatever definition that is